 Are you looking for the best Big Island luaus in Kona?
-Keep scrolling for my honest review of the Royal Kona Resort luau, a.k.a the Voyagers of the Pacific luau.
+Keep scrolling for my honest review of the Royal Kona Resort luau, a.k.a; the Voyagers of the Pacific luau.

 Looking for an amazing luau on the Big Island of Hawaii?
-This blog may be the best, most honest Voyagers of the Pacific Luau reviews you’ll ever read.
+This blog may be the best, most honest Voyagers of the Pacific Lū‘au reviews you’ll ever read.

 My family recently experienced the Voyagers of the Pacific Luau at the Royal Kona Resort, and we had a blast!
-Read my honest review to see if you want to add it to your Big Island itinerary.
+Read my honest review to see if you want to add it to your Hawaii’s Big Island itinerary.

 The event beautifully showcased Hawaiian culture and allowed us to immerse ourselves in the most exciting oceanfront luau on the island.
 We enjoyed traditional dances, sampled traditional island fare, and marveled at the vibrant displays of Hawaiian arts.

 The show was great, and we had an amazing time.
-I would recommend this as one of your stops when visiting Hawaii with kids!
+I recommend this as one of your stops when visiting Hawaii with kids!
 It’s a great way for everyone in your family (including parents!) to have fun together.

 Plus, it’s one of the only oceanfront luaus in Hawaii!
 The picturesque location, right by Kailua Bay, adds to the charm, ensuring you get breathtaking views while you enjoy the show.

 If you want to learn more about our experience in this Royal Kona Luau review, keep reading below!
+You’ll see why you might want to consider this among the things to do in Kona.

 Ready to book?
 Get discounted luau tickets HERE.